johan-akerman/Dormrun/README.md

 </p>

 ## 📖 About the project
 When you are moving to a new city to start university it is super difficult to find good accomodation.
 As an example, throughout my 5 years as a student at Lund University I lived in 5 different places.
 Some were good, some were bad and some were a scam.
-To help solve this problem for new students, I hacked together a prototype for www.dormrun.com during a weekend.
+To help solve this problem for new students, I hacked together an MVP and launched www.dormrun.com in a weekend.

 ## ⚙️ Technologies used